Joughnut/Joughnut.github.io/README.txt

 For optimal experience of the game, Live preview or open from index.html

-Known Issues: scalability issues for example if the resolution is 1366x768p the elements of the code will scatter, the optimal range would be 1920x1080p.
+Known Issues: scalability issues in some resoloutions below and above 1920 x 1080.
+Main UI font and characters will scatter due to how front-end was coded in CSS.
 The scalability issues will appear if the window is not fullscreen or if the player zooms in or out.

 Group Members: Joseph Dayonot, Nicholas Smith, Adil Maalim, Alaukikdeep Boparai